The Lamperti representation of real-valued self-similar Markov processes

 where

 and $\nu$ is given by (\ref{eqaux2}). \end{theorem}

 The proof of the latter theorem will be given at the end of this subsection.
-The following corollary characterizes the Lamperti-Kiu process associated to the $\alpha$-stable process killed at its first hitting time of zero and its proof is an immediate consequence of Volkonskii's theorem and the formulas (\ref{eq1212}) and (\ref{eq2727}).
+The following corollary characterizes the Lamperti--Kiu process associated to the $\alpha$-stable process killed at its first hitting time of zero and its proof is an immediate consequence of Volkonskii's theorem and the formulas (\ref{eq1212}) and (\ref{eq2727}).

 \begin{corollary} Let $\xi^{0,\pm}, \zeta^{0,\pm}, U^{0,\pm}$ the random objects in the Lamperti representation of $X^0$.
 Then, the characteristic exponent of $\xi^{0,\pm}$ is given by